yasirbhutta/yasirbhutta.github.io/ms-excel/docs/basics.md

 {% assign topic = "basics" %}
 {% include practice-and-progress.html topic=topic %}

-## Exercises

-1. How do you insert a new worksheet into a workbook?
-2. How do you delete a worksheet from a workbook?
-3. How do you rename a worksheet?
-4. How do you hide a worksheet?
-5. How do you unhide a worksheet?

 ## References and Bibliography

 [^1]: [Excel specifications and limits](https://support.microsoft.com/en-us/office/excel-specifications-and-limits-1672b34d-7043-467e-8e27-269d656771c3)